openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 muteRinger\(callback: AsyncCallback<void\>\): void

 Mutes the ringtone while it is playing.
+It does not work if the ringtone has been muted.
 This API uses an asynchronous callback to return the result.

-This is a system API.
+**System API**: This is a system API.

 **Required permission**: ohos.permission.SET_TELEPHONY_STATE